Code-Institute-Submissions/battleship-blast/README.md

     * Input request (validated before submitting).
 This looped request until validation anticipates the following possible errors:
         * Must be in a predetermined list with vaues: 5, 8, 12
         * Must be a digit
+    With manual testing, I an confirm this works as intended, and no errors occured.

 <img src="assets/images/error-4.png" width="500px">